In this topic:

 Sometimes a WSM is shipped with a loose vent damper…it moves with the slightest touch.

 A loose damper is the result of the rivet not being compressed enough during manufacturing.
-To tighten the rivet, position the rivet head (the rounded part that’s on the outside of the lid or charcoal bowl) on top of a hard surface like a vise.
+To tighten the damper, position the rivet head (the rounded part that’s on the outside of the lid or charcoal bowl) on top of a hard surface like a vise.
 Using a hammer and cold chisel or a straight-blade screwdriver, tap on the inside edges of the rivet to flatten it slightly.
 Take care not to hit the porcelain surface.

 Vent Damper Bent